jagdishjadeja/sms_plus/README.md

-# This project is **NOT** maintained anymore
+# This project is maintained

+Took over from previous owner because [the old repo 1](https://github.com/babariviere/flutter_sms) isn't maintained.
-Took over from previous owner because [the old repo](https://github.com/babariviere/flutter_sms) isn't maintained.
+Took over from previous owner because [the old repo 2](https://github.com/geordyvc/flutter_sms) isn't maintained.

 ## Reason I took over

-I am making an SMS app (that will be open source when it is more stable) and I need a good package for all the CRUD actions that I need to do with my messages.

-## Reason I am letting go

-I wanted to maintain this flutter library since I was building my own sms application but life came in between.
-Sorry for not letting you know sooner.
-I hope someone will fork this and extend upon it, as I wanted to do.

-# Flutter SMS
+I was developing app that required sending sms from app above packages were not maintained and did not had supoprt for sound null safety

+# sms_sns (sound null safety)

 This is an SMS library for Flutter.